about this site and 'paths'

 an interchange or linkage of ideas and forms.
 More often than not I find the most

-important or interesting connections can be indirect rather than direct.
+important or interesting connections

 The analogy of a maze comes to mind.